SaraToth/blog-api/README.md

 npm install
 ```

-## Schema Setup
+### Schema and Authentication Setup

-You will need to create your own psql database, and then update the .env-template with your database URL information
+You will need to create your own psql database, and then update the .env-template with your database URL information, you can also add your own secret as the JWT_SECRET

 Then you can run the following to setup the tables in your database:
 ```